sroilo/Land_use_intensity/README.md

 # Land_use_intensity
-This repository contains the novel R code associated with the manuscript "Quantifying agricultural land-use intensity for spatial biodiversity modelling: caveats and ways forward" by Roilo et al., currently under revision.
+This repository contains the novel R code associated with the manuscript "Quantifying agricultural land-use intensity for spatial biodiversity modelling: implications of different metrics and spatial aggregation methods" by Roilo et al., which was accepted for publication in Landscape Ecology.